 Inference testing has been finished.
 The cross-checker was able to reproduce inference bd-rate results for both sub-tests.
 The encoder/decoder run-time reported by the cross-checker is obviously longer than the numbers reported by proponents.
 It is noted that this run-time increase seems to be consistent with other EE1 tests proposed by cross-checker.

 Training have been finished for both sub-tests.
 Observed behaviour of validation loss functions follows the expected patterns for both EE1-1.1.2.a and EE1-1.1.2.b.The cross-checker has launched inference tests using the reproduced models.
 This document will be updated later after results are available.

+In this version 2, BD-rate results with the reproduced models (models trained by crosschecker) are provided.
+It is observed that the reproduced models are able to generate results close to the inference BD-rate results from proponents.